NAREN-105/GREEK_FOR_GREEK/Day2.md

                 int countA = Integer.bitCount(a);
                 int countB = Integer.bitCount(b);

-                // If one has even set bits and other has odd if(countA % 2 != countB % 2) {
+                if(countA % 2 != countB % 2) {
                     return (countA % 2) - (countB % 2);
                 }

-                // Both have same parity, sort in ascending order return a - b;
+                return a - b;
             });